panigrc/SimpleCiShop/README.md

 TODOs _Sorted by schedule_
 -----

-- [ ] Rename all camelCase variables in templates & database to snake_case.
 - [ ] Build a Language controller, to be able to change and set Language.
 - [ ] Separation between data and models.
 Models should not contain any $_REQUEST input.
 - [ ] Cleaning and rebuilding the multilingual system, so anything can be translated into any language.